-On our drive south, we stopped for lunch stop in Mare di Bari provided us with a chance to stretch our legs.
-And try some local specialties with the town people out for a Saturday stroll by the beach.
+On our drive south, we stopped for lunch stop in Mare di Bari and stretched our legs.
+We tried some local specialties with the town people out for a Saturday stroll by the beach.

 The Baroque Lecce

-Entering via the Porta Napoli gate on the Sunday morning, we were amused to find a novel old bike club meeting under the arch.
+Entering via the Porta Napoli gate on the Sunday morning, we were amused when we found a novel old bike club meeting under the arch.
 Included in the group was the Italian version on an ice cream truck – a gelato bike!

 We were not the only people that wandered through the old town of Lecce on this grey day.
 Other tourists from our hotel, lots of Italian families and several larger tour groups were in town.
 We even saw one bike tour in the town centre.
-Eavesdropping on one English tour, we picked up a little more insight into what we were looking at.
-But we soon left to wander on our own.
+When we eavesdropped on one English tour, we picked up a little more insight into what we were looking at.
+But we soon left and wandered on our own.

 The Baroque Churches Of Lecce

-We wandered around Lecce from church to church and saw much more of the Baroque style Lecce is known for.
-While the Basilica di Santa Croce was under renovation on the outside, we still saw some of the amazing detail on the outside face.
+We wandered around Lecce from church to church and saw much more of the Baroque style Lecce was known for.
+The Basilica di Santa Croce was under renovation on the outside.
+But we still saw some of the amazing detail on the outside face.
 The inside proved surprising and worth the trip around the beggars and the scaffolding.

-Targeting a stop at the main piazza, we wanted to make sure we found the statue of Sant Oronzo high on the column.
+Targeting a stop at the main piazza, we found the statue of Sant Oronzo high on the column.
 This was our meeting place for our full day cooking class the next day.
-The main square had an interesting interactive art thing going on with coloured blocks and balloons that caught the camera’s eye.
+The main square had an interesting interactive art thing going on.
+Coloured blocks and balloons caught the camera’s eye.

-We were interested to find two different ancient Roman amphitheater ruins in the old town.
+We were interested when we found two different ancient Roman amphitheater ruins in the old town.

-But then we found even more churches after leaving the city centre.
+But then we found even more churches after we left the city centre.
 Most we passed by because we were a bit churched out.
-But for a few we were drawn in to see more of the amazing Baroque design.
-Chiesa di Santa Chiara was less ornate on the outside but I was drawn to the fading fresco still visible on the outside.
+But for a few we were drawn in and saw more of the amazing Baroque design.
+Chiesa di Santa Chiara was less ornate on the outside.
+But we were drawn to the fading fresco still visible on the outside.
 The inside made up for the less ornamented outside.

 The main duomo was closed when we got that far.
-But we were able to walk around the large courtyard.
-We noted the times in case we could make it back another day.
+But we walked around the large courtyard and noted the times in case we made it back another day.

-Our rain day really had not really materialized.
-We saw far more of Lecce this first day than we had planned.
+Our rain day really did not materialize.
+We saw far more of Lecce this first day than we planned.

-- A trip to the southern most point of the heel of Italy where the Adriatic Sea meets the Ionian Sea.
+A day trip took us to the southern most point of the heel of Italy where the Adriatic Sea met the Ionian Sea.
 We had a nice day as we watched the surfers.

 The Sights of Puglia

 We travelled around the whole of the Puglia region for a week.
-But I am sure we did not see everything.
-As we drove the region, we noted the interesting country we were driving through:
+But we were sure we did not see everything.
+As we drove the region, we noted the interesting country we drove through.

-- While there were huge patches of fertile, deep red soil, most of the countryside looked like arid desert complete with cactus.
+While there were huge patches of fertile, deep red soil, most of the countryside we travelled through looked like arid desert complete with cactus.

-- There was an abundance of alternate energy being harvested in the region – whether it was huge windmill farms or acres of sun
+We found an abundance of alternate energy being harvested in the region – whether it was huge windmill farms or acres of sun panels.

 Did you explore the Puglia Region from Lecce?
 Did we miss a day trip from Lecce?